dartoon/my_code/projects/2022_JWST_QSOz6/prep/readme.txt

 4_load_psf_lib.py: Example of loading PSF.

-5_ a collection of M1450 for all sample
+5_M1450_and_mag.py: a collection of M1450 for all sample and their filter mags.
 6_ a extensive simulation and model?
 7_ checkout result